 The survey data also make clear that island inhabitants were living lives in settings outside the town, both in dispersed agrarian settlement and the smaller towns.
 A view of the urban core that also includes these locations forces us to think more broadly about the spatial framing of urbanism and the porosity of the boundaries of the town.
 After all, inhabitants of Sanje ya Majoma, Mkuje, and across the islands would have been regular visitors to Songo Mnara.
 This throws into relief the characteristics of the urban core, as a setting for the burial of ancestors, particular types of urban life, and also as centers of Islam, with grand congregational mosques that may have drawn in this dispersed population each Friday for communal prayer.

 The island setting captured through systematic full-coverage survey is crucial to this reinterpretation of the boundaries of urbanism.
-Studies of the relationship between a town and its ‘hinterland’ do different work, as they assume an agricultural zone of activity, and it can be difficult to be certain if the hinterland was actually looking to the town at all.
-The ways the island landscape was used, in contrast, emerges as a bounded space, demarcated in relation to the town(s) that grew up here and in the ways that agricultural and maritime activity grew around it.
+Studies of the relationship between a town and its wider ‘hinterland’ do different work, as they assume an agricultural zone of activity, and it can be difficult to be certain if the hinterland was actually looking to the town at all.
+The ways the island landscape was used, in contrast, emerge as a bounded space, demarcated in relation to the town(s) that grew up here and in the ways that agricultural and maritime activity grew around it.
 Islands are often studied in expansive terms, with their special nature understood through ease of connectivity.
 Yet there is also an introvert sense to an island, creating a type of settlement in which urban core and broader landscape are united by the common boundary of the shore.
+Both the introversion and extroversion of islands are crucial to their nature, yet the former has not previously been empirically evaluated.
+The island mesoscale survey, presented here, provides an understanding of island introversion, especially in the ways that it provided a setting for an urban landscape that spilled beyond the walls of the occupied core.
+This approach might usefully be applied elsewhere in the western Indian Ocean, where archaeology has tended to focus on trading centers and their connections over long distances.
+The island setting in such models is simply about connectivity and navigation; by positioning the urban core within the island mesoscale we instead view the ways that islands represented urban worlds in themselves, with activities drawing in agricultural, coastal, and resource landscapes.

 Through this lens, many of the functional explanations of Swahili urbanism seem to have an element of truth: Songo Mnara did sit atop a well-integrated local economy, it monopolized access to Indian Ocean traders and trade goods for inhabitants of the two islands, and with its many mosques it would have served as the center of Islamic activity on the islands, with its elites out-competing the older site of Sanje ya Majoma for local influence.
 Yet each of these explanations is incomplete, and none is sufficient by itself to explain Songo Mnara’s urban nature.
 Instead, a more subtle view of Songo Mnara urbanism considers the ways in which each of these functions, as well as the more mundane ecological concerns of food, building materials, and water, enabled some of Songo Mnara’s inhabitants to engage in a set of practices that defined what it meant to be urban in the Swahili context.